Zy0d0x0/HS2-Wheel/README.md

 Page Up |cursor/option right
 Page Down |cursor/option left

-Thanks to both SQ9CWN & Marek for helping find out the keys used by the keyboard as M7SYN does not own a wired USB keyboard.
+Thanks to both SQ9CWN & EI8FIB for helping find out the keys used by the keyboard as M7SYN does not own a wired USB keyboard.

 # Hardware Setup